mocy254/project/replit.md

     - OpenAI Whisper API: As a fallback for AI transcription of videos without captions.
     - `yt-dlp`: For audio extraction for Whisper transcription.
     - `multer`: For multipart file upload handling.
-- **Cloud Storage:** Google Cloud Storage via Replit App Storage for uploaded documents and extracted images.
+- **Cloud Storage:** Supabase Storage for uploaded documents and extracted images.
+Files are organized by user ID in a hierarchical structure.
+Requires a public bucket named `flashgenius-uploads` to be created in the Supabase dashboard with appropriate RLS policies for authenticated upload and public read access.
 - **Export Functionality:** Supports JSON, CSV, and Anki (.apkg) formats.
 CSV and Anki exports handle subdeck hierarchy information.